-Danny Garcia was born in the Spanish Harlem community of New York City, on the 18th day of March, 1945.
-His parents, also American born, were of Afro-Cuban ancestry.
-Danny’s father was a highly respected percussionist who played with Xavier Cugat, Machito’s Orchestra, and many other well known musicians.
-His mother is now 90 years old and is a prayer warrior for Jesus.
+Danny Garcia was born in the Spanish Harlem community of New York City, on March 18, 1945.
+His parents, American-born, are of Cuban ancestry.
+Danny’s father, Jose Garcia (“Bilingue”) was a highly respected Latin percussionist who played with Xavier Cugat, Machito’s Orchestra, and many other well-known musicians.
+At the Lincoln Center for Performing Arts, Jose Garcia was honored as a pioneer of Latin music in America during the Latin Roots Exhibit.
+Danny accepted the honor on behalf of his father.
+His mother Margaret is in her 90’s and is a prayer warrior.

 During his early years, Danny lived in each of the five Burroughs of New York.
-At the age of 17, Danny joined the United States Marine Corps.
-During his tour in the Marine Corps, he was a Communications Chief, Human Relations instructor, Drug and Alcohol Counselor, and a Career Counselor.
-In 1968, Danny returned to civilian life and worked for the Shell Oil Company.
-He trained under the leadership of Bud Roberts, art director and head of Public Relations.
-Danny successfully worked at Shell Oil until 1972, when he reentered the Marine Corps and served until 1975.
+At the age of 17, Danny joined the United States Marine Corps (1962 – 67).
+He was embarked on a naval vessel during the Cuban Missile crisis, ready to storm the island of Cuba, if ordered.
+He was then stationed at Guantanamo Bay in 1963.
+During his first tour in the Marine Corps, he was a wireman, radio operator, Communications Chief, and Prison Supervisor.
+In 1968, Danny returned to civilian life and worked for Shell Oil Company.
+He trained under Bud Roberts, his mentor, Art Director and Head of Public Relations.
+Danny successfully worked at Shell Oil until 1972, when he reenlisted in the Marine Corps.

 From 1975 to 1995, Danny Garcia served in several law enforcement capacities in San Diego, California: Correctional Officer, Metropolitan Correctional Center, Federal Prison; Lieutenant, Burns Security; and Site Commander, Salk Institute.
 He has also served as the Drug and Alcohol Counselor at NEPSI Narcotics Treatment Program; Drug and Alcohol Counselor at the Methadone Clinic; and Peer Group Counselor at Patrick Henry High School.